 This setting specifies the connection behavior attributed to an application that connects to the same database more than once.
-Enabling Distinguish connections if connecting to the database more than once denotes that DBMaker will treat each duplicate connecting action as a separate connection.
+Enabling the Distinguish connections if connecting to the database more than once setting tells DBMaker to treat each duplicate connecting action as a separate connection.
 Disabling the check box indicates DBMaker to merge all duplicate connecting actions into one connection.
 This setting is used while connecting to a database.
 This setting corresponds to the DB_DifCo keyword in the dmconfig.ini file.
 The default setting is enabled.